wgong/llm-mistral-invoice-cpu/README.md

 `python ingest.py`

-5. Run the script, to process data with Mistral LLL and return the answer:
+5. Run the script, to process data with Mistral LLM and return the answer:

 `python main.py "retrieve invoice number value"`